brittanywalker/TevenStudios/README.md

 To run the solution file select **Debug** > **Start Without Debugging**.

 This will open up the localhost in your default browser.
 Here you can view and go about the functionality developed by TevenStudios.

+You can login using an email that exists in the database.
+This should navigate you to the Admin's functionality.
+Here you can add more users, and assign them their roles.
+If you add a user with an alternative role and email, you can log out and login using their credentials.
+This should take you to the new user's appropriate pages.